MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/bot-configuration-experience.md

    :::image type="content" source="../../assets/images/bots/mention-bot-in-compose-area.gif" alt-text="Screenshot shows the configuration option for the bot in the message compose area.":::

 1. Hover over the bot, the bot profile card appears.
-Select the settings icon in the bot profile card to update or change the bot's configuration settings.
+To update or change the bot's configuration settings, select the settings icon in the bot profile card.

    :::image type="content" source="../../assets/images/bots/configurationbot.gif" alt-text="Screenshot shows the configuration option for the bot in a Teams group chat.":::